dctdevelop/syrus4-nodejs/README.md

 <a name="new_module_RFID..RFIDUpdate_new"></a>

 #### new RFIDUpdate()
-Event published by the sdk composed of of multiple RFID authorized contains events from RFID
+Event published by the sdk composed of multiple RFID authorized contains events from RFID

 <a name="module_SafeEngine"></a>